AFT Fathom FAQ

 I see cost settings for Material, Installation, Maintenance and Operation.
 Do I need to specify costs for each one?

 No. Depending on your goal, you need only specify the costs for which you are interested.
 If you are looking for just a first-cost estimate then you need to only specify Material and possibly Installation.
 Remember, these are very broad categories and can be tailored to meet your specific application.

-How does the Fathom Settling Slurry module help designing a slurry transport system for best energy efficiency?
+How does the Fathom Settling Slurry module help to design a slurry transport system for the best energy efficiency?